 Atamhi Cawayu (Universidad Católica Boliviana "San Pablo"): Adoptee Activism in Bolivia and the Power of Public Intervention

-Tobias Hübinette (Karlstad University): The Swedish Adoption World and the Process of Coming to Terms with Transnational Adoption
+Tobias Hübinette (Karlstad University): The Swedish Adoption World’s Reception of The Adoption Commission’s Final Report

 Moderator: Eleana Kim (UC Irvine)